-Judge Ulbricht acquiesced to violating Weimer's right not to be tried twice in her order attempting to unlawfully regain jurisdiction (D. Ct. doc.
-134)3, but was exposed to her deceit by the Defendant (D. Ct. doc.
-135)4.
+After Judge Ulbricht's scheduling order,3 she acquiesced to violating Weimer's right not to be tried twice in her order attempting to unlawfully regain jurisdiction (D. Ct. doc.
+134)4, but was exposed to her deceit by the Defendant (D. Ct. doc.
+135)5.
 The District Court is interfering with respect to neutrality among the parties.
 Acceptance of Jurisdiction is appropriate pursuant to Mont.
 R. App.
 P. 14(3)(a).